Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Theoretical properties of the communication-efficient estimator

-\item The diagonal entries of $ \Theta \Ex \left[ \nabla\ell(\thetas) \nabla\ell(\thetas)^T \right]\Theta $ are bounded. \end{enumerate} Then the conditions in assumption (A1)-(A6) are satisfied. \end{result} Assumption $ (vii) $ is not necessary; it is implied by the other assumptions.
-We refer to \cite{vandegeer2014asymptotically}, Chapter 6 for the details.
-Here we state this to simplify the exposition.

-Before studying the theoretical properties of integrated estimator defined in \eqref{eq:averaged-debiased-lasso} one might notice that the identification restriction \ref{eq:globalParameter} may not lead to a unique global parameter, in general.
-The whole business of studying the theoretical properties of global estimator is not meaningful, if the global parameter is not uniquely identified.
-Hence, it is required to make some assumptions about the parameter values, with the goal that they will suffice unique identification of the global parameter.
-For $ j\le d $ we assume that:
+Before studying the theoretical properties of the integrated estimator defined in \eqref{eq:averaged-debiased-lasso} one might notice that the identification restriction \eqref{eq:redescendindIDRestriction} may not lead to a unique global parameter, in general.
+The whole business of studying the theoretical properties of the global estimator is not meaningful if one cannot uniquely identify the global parameter.
+Hence, it is necessary to make some assumptions about the parameter values, with the goal that they will suffice unique identification of the global parameter.
+Here, we present the assumptions on the finite number of machines to have a uniquely identified parameter.
+For $ j\le d $ we assume